United States federal authorities have used the Great Seal to authenticate documents since 1782.

 Flying the Flag

-American legislation mandates flying the Flag day and night in a few locations, to pay tribute in historic American sites.
+American legislation mandates flying the Flag day and night in a few locations.
 The national tradition holds the Flag half-staff until noon, on the Memorial Day.

 Fort McHenry National Monument, Baltimore, Maryland;